-All ITU’s purchased electricity for HQ use is from 100% renewable resources.
+ITU’s purchased electricity for HQ use is from 100% renewable resources.
 Wet heating is taken from a centralized communal facility powered by gas.
-ITU HQ is negotiating to join an innovative building cooling project using water from the local Lac Leman.
+ITU HQ employs innovative building cooling using water from the local Lac Leman.

-We are already holding paperless meetings, plus remote participation and virtual meetings via the use of video and teleconferencing.
-The Union is reducing the use of paper in offices; for instance, salary slips and personnel movement notifications are no longer printed and mailed, but are available on-line via a secure delivery system.
-ITU is also contributing its expertise in ICTs to enable other organizations to use technology to become more energy-efficient.
+We hold paperless meetings, and exploit virtual meetings and remote participation in multiple languages via the use of video and teleconferencing.
+The Union continues to reduce the use of paper in offices; for instance, salary slips and personnel movement notifications are not printed and mailed, but are available on-line via a secure delivery system.
+ITU is also contributing its expertise in ICT to enable other organizations to use technology to become more energy-efficient.

-During 2011 most ITU meetings were paperless.
-In October 2011 ITU re-opened its main HQ conference room (the Popov Room) after refurbishment: this room has been designed to allow fully paperless meetings by the use of wired and wireless networking, and through access to all displayed materials from the room screens via delegates’ own PCs.
-In addition, and to further decrease environmental impact, remote participation is possible in any interpreted language used in the room.
-To highlight a recent example, the 2012 ITU World Radio Conference (WRC-12) generated 29,100 pages of official documentation.
-Only 4% of these were printed, generating savings of nearly 100 million A4 pages (or approximately 950,000 kg of CO2 equivalent emissions or sparing 850 trees of 25m height and 30 cm diameter).
+ITU’s main HQ conference room (the Popov Room) has been designed to allow fully paperless meetings by the use of wired and wireless networking, and through access to all displayed materials from the room screens via delegates’ own PCs.
+These systems also improve visual accessibility for all delegates.
+In addition, and to further decrease environmental impact, remote participation (both audio and video) is possible in any interpreted language used in the room.

 ITU’s work in climate change relates to adaptation, emergency telecommunications, monitoring and mitigation through the adoption of standards for more energy-efficient ICT services and products.
 The Union allocates and protects radio spectrum for environmental monitoring and promotes ICT applications for e-environment and sustainable development.
 Work in emergency telecommunications for disaster mitigation and relief is a vital component of efforts in adaptation.